wrighterase/webwrap/README.md

 # Installation

-*Please use Python 3, I don't know how it looks on Python 2.*
+*Please use Python 3, The HTTPX package is not supported on Python 2*

 ## Linux (Quick install)